tfrench/example-agents-project/README.md

 ## APIs

-The API handles events from Slack and Google OAuth2 authenticationcallbacks.
+The API handles events from Slack and Google OAuth2 authentication callbacks.

 - **Slack Events (POST /slack/events)**: Handles incoming events from Slack.
 There are the following messages:
     - `hello`: provides a welcome message and instructions.